xbry12/build-a-website/README.md

 * Make your mock responsive using media queries
 * Deploy your website to GitHub Pages

+## Submission
+Please submit your project via a new issue.
+Click the issue tab above and selcet the `new issue` button.

 ### Helpful Suggestions

 Don't spend too much time getting the images exactly right.
 If you need to, pick